How being emotionally intelligent impacts relationships

 Emotional intelligence (EQ) is the secret of lasting intimate relationships, largely because it makes us extremely aware of the changes—large and small—that are constantly occurring in ourselves and others.
 By building your EQ, you’ll have the sensitivity that each of us is always seeking in a significant other.
 You’ll automatically sense, through active awareness and empathy, the little shifts in the dynamics of your romance that signal a need for action.

 We have the potential to attain the kind of love we all dream of—deep intimacy, mutual kindness, real commitment, soulful caring—simply because of empathy, our innate ability to share emotional experience.
 But to reach the height of romance we need all the skills of a high EQ: sharp emotional awareness to avoid mistaking infatuation or lust for lasting love; acceptance to experience emotions that could harm a relationship if left to fester; and a vigilant active awareness to appraise us of what’s working and what isn’t.

-Building emotionally intelligent romantic relationships
+Building stronger romantic relationships

 We don’t have to choose the wrong lovers, end up in multiple failed marriages, or let the romance seep out of our long-term relationships.
-We don’t have to let conflicting needs and wants to come between two people who love each other. ¬We don’t have to resign ourselves to boredom or bickering in our love lives.
+We don’t have to let conflicting needs and wants to come between two people who love each other.
+We don’t have to resign ourselves to boredom or bickering in our love lives.

-We have the potential to attain the kind of love we all dream of—deep intimacy and mutual kindness, real committed, soulful caring—simply because of empathy our innate ability to share emotional experience.
+We have the potential to attain the kind of love we all dream of—deep intimacy and mutual kindness, real committed, soulful caring—simply because of empathy and our innate ability to share emotional experience.
 But to achieve those relationship goals, we need all the skills of a high EQ: